Unicomp Mini Model M

 History

-Ever since the discontinuation of the IBM Space Saving Keyboard, Unicomp had continuously faced calls to reproduce or redevelop a tenkeyless Model M keyboard.
-For most of the 2010s, it was known Unicomp was 'low-key' developing such a keyboard but details on any progress were scarce.
-Prior to 2019, the only glimpse of such a new Unicomp keyboard was their 1st April 2014 concept illustration that portrayed a radical departure from a typical Model M design[4][4]
+Ever since the discontinuation of the IBM Space Saving Keyboard (SSK), Unicomp had continuously faced calls to reproduce or develop a new tenkeyless Model M keyboard.
+For most of the 2010s, it was understood Unicomp was developing such a keyboard but details on any progress were scarce.
+In a Form 10-K annual report filed by Unicomp's then-new parent company (Visual Display Corporation), it was mentioned during their fiscal year 2018, Unicomp were in fact "developing a new line" of keyboards[4][4]

 Unicomp - 2014-04-01 Facebook Post [accessed 2023-02-20].